Victoria Peak: Changes in neighbourhood

 Another benchmark for measuring values is the annual published figures by the government's rating and valuation department, based on estimated rental values, although such properties are not rented out to third parties.
-In 2019, Joseph Lau Luen-hung's residence at Goldsmith Road ranked the fifth.
-In 2018, this house was reportedly by Apple Daily to be worth HK$2.5 billion.
-Translating into HK$250,000 based on inside area of around 10,000 square feet, its value surpasses all single houses in Hong Kong.
-Figures published in 2021 included 35 Barker Road, owned by Lee Shau-kee and a house on Mount Nicholson among the top five most valuable houses.
+Figures published in 2021 included 35 Barker Road, owned by Lee Shau-kee, to be among the top five most valuable houses.
 However, 35 Barker Road consists of three houses, and so it should not be compared to other houses.

-Hong Kong's richest tycoons including Li Ka-shing, Sun Hung Kai Properties' Kwok family, Joseph Lau Luen-hung live in Deep Water Bay and Jardine's Lookout and not the Peak.
-There are no apartment buildings, hospitals and schools close to their houses.
-The Peak has a diverse mix of apartment buildings and houses, and as a tourist destination, also has hospitals, schools and malls.
+The Peak has a diverse mix of apartment buildings and houses of different sizes and quality, and as a tourist destination, also has hospitals, schools and malls.
 Many properties are also owned for rental purposes typically occupied by expatriate.
 The Mount Austin is a complex owned by Nan Fung Group with apartments of sizes ranging from 696 sq.ft.
+Plantation Road has a property with many purpose-built blocks for rent, temporary staff housing of small units and facilities for staff.

-Barker Road is one of the most desirable streets because it is located below the level where harbour views are not affected during foggy seasons.
+Barker Road is one of the most desirable streets because it is located below the level where harbour views are affected during foggy seasons.
 In 2010, Lee Shau Kee, Chairman of Henderson Land Development, bought a site at 35 Barker Road for HK$1.82b and rebuilt into three houses as his family's dwellings after originally living in a penthouse on Mid-levels.
 In 2015, Alibaba's founder Jack Ma bought a house on Barker Road for HK$1.5b or HK$150,000 per sq.ft.

 In 2020, developer The Wharf (Holdings) bought a plot at Mansfield Road on the Peak for HK$12b or HK$46,300 per sq. ft. through government auction.
 This site is one of the last plots of sites owned by the Hong Kong Government used previously as accommodation for civil servants.